AZurek17/orm-e-com-back-end/README.md

  ## Tests

- This application does not have any tests
+ This application tested the writen code using Insomnia Core application

  ## Contributing